rsavoye/gosm/README.md

 Starting with the existing data has already been useful, but now I'm uploading updates to Open Street Map.
-These scripts are pretty crude, but work for me, and should beeasily hackable. :-) Right now two types are supported, 'trails' and 'piste'.
-I'm working on 'roads' now.
-Because of the huge amount of data, I've been using polygons of our local counties to extract subsets of data.
+These scripts are pretty crude, but work for me, and should be easily hackable. :-) Because of the huge amount of data, I've been using polygons of our local counties to extract subsets of data.
 Loading one big file of all the hiking trails in Colorado is too much for most phones or tablets.
 County sized files load and display faster.